 If mom cat is tame, it’s best to confine her and the kittens when they are young and keep them in your home in a crate until they can be vaccinated and either brought to the shelter or adopted.
 Call LHS when you first find mom and kittens so we can help you decide on next steps and get you the supplies you’ll need.

 If you have found young kittens and you do not see a mother, watch and wait.
 They may have been permanently separated, but more likely mom is out finding food or taking a break.
-As long as it is relatively warm and the kittens are in a sheltered spot they are ok by themselves for a while.
-If 24 hours pass and mom has not returned, bring the kittens inside, warm them, and call Animal Control.
+As long as it is relatively warm and the kittens are in a sheltered spot they are OK by themselves for a while.
+If 24 hours pass and mom has not returned, bring the kittens inside, warm them, and call the Animal Response Team.